Jonathan A. N. Fisher, Ph.D

 Contact: jonathan_fisher at nymc dot edu

-I'm a research associate in the Laboratory of Sensory Neuroscience at The Rockefeller University.
-My background is in applied physics and optics, and I work on problems in molecular, cellular, and systems neuroscience.
-My current research is focused on the biophysics and neurophysiology of the auditory system.
+I'm an assistant professor in the Department of Physiology at New York Medical College (formerly at the Laboratory of Sensory Neuroscience at The Rockefeller University).
+My background is in applied physics and optics, and I work on problems in cellular, systems, and translational neuroscience.
+My current research is focused on the neurophysiology of the auditory system as well as therapeutic neurotechnology.
 My research interests also include biomedical optics (particularly the development of new neuroimaging techniques) and auditory processing.
-My present work is funded by a Bristol-Myers Squibb Fellowship in the Basic Neurosciences and by a grant from the American Hearing Research Foundation (Fisher, PI).
+The work described here was funded by a Bristol-Myers Squibb Fellowship in the Basic Neurosciences and by a grant from the American Hearing Research Foundation (Fisher, PI).

 Research Overview and Selected Publications